alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * You can have a kind vi mode like with leader plugin.

 ## Cons
-* Can't let backspace or space pushed to type multiple times, you have to use fn+backspace or cut+left to do it or fn2+space, but prefered because of the need to have quick access to numpad, altgr layer and _.
+* Can't let backspace or space pushed to type multiple times, you have to use fn+backspace or cut+left to do it or fn2+space, but preferred because of the need to have quick access to numpad, altgr layer and _.
 * Alt + Tab is not accessible as I want (nevertheless accessible only with left hand, better than a classical placement) but I don't find better solution or a way to it.
 * Need to unpress backspace (or use cut + left) to fix an error when you type number.
 * Windows manipulations are not accessible with only the left hand.